igormatyushkin014/WeatherDemo/README.md

 [Weather](/Source/Demo/Demo/Data/Models/Weather.swift) is the only data model currently presented in the app.
 Actually, `Weather` is a structure that includes information about temperature, wind speed, etc.

 Also, `Weather` can be easily retrieved from JSON data returned by `OpenWeatherMap` service.
-For achieving this goal, you can simply use a static constructor: `Weather.from(json: _)`.
+For achieving this goal, you can simply use static constructor: `Weather.from(json: _)`.

 ### Networking